 - The new hire starts by reading the cards in the Introductions column, moving them to Done when they're finished.
 These cards introduce you to the board and to your domain lead and team companion.

 - The new hire works on the First Week and Socializing columns, moving cards to the Done column when they're finished.
 These cards try to make sure that you get a comprehensive introduction to the company, the work environment, processes, and your colleagues.

 Let's look at those columns in more detail.

 This column has cards relating to the preparatory work that needs to be completed before a new employee starts.

-The new employee's domain lead is responsible for making sure that all cards in this column get completed.
-In summary, they will:
+The new employee's domain lead and the BizOps Team are responsible for making sure that all cards in this column get completed.
+Put briefly, they will:

-Set up the Introductions column.This means updating the domain leader card, assigning a work companion, and updating the work companion card.
+- Set up the Introductions column.This means updating the domain leader card, assigning a work companion, and updating the team companion card.
 (More on that in the next section.)

-Put together a goodie bag (with the sorts of swag you might get at a conference).
+- Put together a welcome package (with the sorts of swag you might get at a conference).

 This column will be the first column a new employee will interact with.
 (The domain lead should have already completed all the cards in the Preparation column.)